sqlxpert/aws-tag-sched-ops/readme.md

 12. If TagSchedOps is installed in multiple regions, repeat the update steps in each region.
 The S3 Version IDs will differ.

-### Updating a CloudFormation StackSets Installation
+### CloudFormation Stack*Set* Update

-The proces is similar, but:
+Differences when updating a StackSet instead of an ordinary stack:

- * StackSets does not support Change Sets.
-There is no feedback about the scope of changes.
+ * Change Sets are not supported.
+There is no preliminary feedback about the scope of changes.

  * A single update covers all target regions and/or AWS target accounts.

  * Click the radio button to the left of TagSchedOps, in the [list of StackSets](https://console.aws.amazon.com/cloudformation/stacksets/home#/stacksets).
-From the Actions pop-up menu (to the right of the blue Create StackSet button), select "Manage stacks in StackSet".
+From the Actions pop-up menu next to the blue Create StackSet button, select "Manage stacks in StackSet".
 Then, select "Edit stacks".
 On the next page, select "Upload a template to Amazon S3" and upload the latest version of [`cloudformation/aws_tag_sched_ops.yaml`](https://github.com/sqlxpert/aws-tag-sched-ops/raw/master/cloudformation/aws_tag_sched_ops.yaml).

  * The TagSchedOpsPerformCodeS3VersionID parameter must remain blank.
 So that CloudFormation will recognize new source code for the AWS Lambda function, rename `aws_tag_sched_ops_perform.py.zip` to `aws_tag_sched_ops_perform_20170924.py.zip` (substitute current date) before uploading the file to the regional S3 bucket(s).
 Change the TagSchedOpsPerformCodeName parameter accordingly.